-Jerusalem: City of Passion
+Jerusalem: City of Passion — Dr. Ron Tappy

-3. The Life from the Tomb - Tuesday 15 April at 19h30
+- The Life from the Tomb - Tuesday 15 April at 19h30

+Dr. Tappy is a leading authority on the archaeology of Israelite Samaria and has written two books on that subject.
+His articles have covered biblical archaeology, ancient Israelite burial customs and beliefs about the afterlife, the 23rd Psalm, and the Ten Commandments.
 His teaching focuses on the life and literature of the Old Testament period, biblical archaeology, and the history of Israel.
-His teaching method examines ways in which the broader cultural context of biblical Israel shaped both the world of the biblical writers and, by extension, their theological outlook.
+It examines ways in which the broader cultural context of biblical Israel shaped both the world of the biblical writers and, by extension, their theological outlook.

 These lectures are free and open to all.
 Please feel free to invite friends and associates!